 - Refusal of care rule

-Thirty-three (33) states require that a woman or girl receive counseling before the medical procedure of abortion.
-Counseling prior to a medical procedure ensures that the patient is able to provide informed consent.
+Thirty-three states require that a woman or girl receive counseling before the medical procedure of abortion.
+Counseling before a medical procedure ensures that the patient can provide informed consent.

 The medical principle of informed consent contains three elements: